 6.4 Nothing in this Agreement limits or excludes either party’s liability for death or personal injury caused by negligence or for fraud.

-7.1 A statement of your account will be available and issued to you via online banking on the website.
+7.1 A statement of your account will be available via online banking on the website.

 7.3 We can make available to you any further information which we hold in relation to any transaction on your Account and this can be requested by contacting us.

-8.1 You must notify us immediately of any change in your name, your home address, your email address or your telephone number.
+8.1 You must notify us immediately of any change in your name, your home address, your email address, your nationality, your tax residency, your nominated bank account or your telephone number.
 We may require further documentation from you before we can change these details on your Account.

-8.2 If you ask us to accept instructions by email (and signed attachment in whatever format) or telephone or in writing then, if we agree to do so, you agree to indemnify us from and against all actions, proceedings, claims and demands which may be brought against us and all losses, costs, charges, damages and expenses which we may incur or for which we may become liable because we acted on an instruction from you or an authorised signatory (notwithstanding that any such instruction may not have been duly authorised by you).
+8.2 If you ask us to accept instructions by email (and signed attachment in whatever format) or telephone or in writing then, if we agree to do so (we always follow our security verification and identification procedures before acting on any instructions), you agree to indemnify us from and against all actions, proceedings, claims and demands which may be brought against us and all losses, costs, charges, damages and expenses which we may incur or for which we may become liable because we acted on an instruction from you or an authorised signatory (notwithstanding that any such instruction may not have been duly authorised by you).
 You will also reimburse us fully for legal fees and all other collection costs and expenses incurred in the enforcement of this indemnity.

 9.1 We may make changes to the services or the Terms and Conditions for the following reasons which will apply to your Account automatically: